 Spring in Chicago

-Visitors in Chicago experience 3.65 inches of rain in April and 4.3 inches in June.
-The temperatures this time of year vary greatly with a record high in June of 104 F/40 C and a record low of 13 F/-11 C in April.
+Visitors in Chicago experience around 3.0 inches of rain in April and 4.0 inches in June.
+The temperatures this time of year vary greatly.
 Expect winter-like weather to persist early spring through April, occasionally including snow.
 May and June are quite pleasant, and arguably the paramount months of the year to visit Chicago.
 You’ll notice flowers popping out of the ground and green buds sprouting on tree branches.

 Lake Michigan is relatively cold in the spring, as warm temperatures are sluggishly heating up the hefty body of water.
 Wind takes a noteworthy part in the weather along the shoreline, creating vast differences in warmth for lakefront neighborhoods versus the rest of the Chicago area.